 As a child I studied classical guitar and followed the Trinity exam syllabus working towards Grade 5.
 At the age of 14 I fell in love with acoustic guitar / electric guitar and had the pleasure of honing my craft playing in various bands.
-For the last 12 years I have been employed with Wiltshire Music Service and have had a wealth of teaching experience both privately and in local schools.
+I was employed by the Wiltshire Music Service for 12 years and have had a wealth of teaching experience both privately and in local schools.
+I have been teaching independently, as an associate, for the last 5 years.

 CURRENTLY MY TIMETABLE IS FULL – PLEASE EMAIL ME IF YOU WISH TO BE ADDED TO MY WAITING LIST